caspark/factorio-a11y/README.md

 ### Investigate

 * Can we see what someone is hovering the UI?
 Would be useful to "what is" a hovered item in inventory.
+* We should be able to have the pathfinding avoid the player on its own now; walkable mask = https://github.com/wube/factorio-data/blob/master/core/lualib/util.lua#L344

 ### QoL and papercuts